Skip to main content

 Editorial Service

-• Member of Editorial Board Editors for Transportation Research Part B: Methodological
+• Senior Associate Editor for Transportation Research Part B: Methodological

-• Member of Editorial Advisory Board for Transportation Research Part C: Emerging Technologies
+• Editorial Advisory Board Member for Transportation Research Part C: Emerging Technologies

 International Academia Committee